kevin218/Eureka/docs/source/ecf.rst

 '''''''''''
 Determines the transit and systematics models used in the Stage 5 fitting.
 Can be one or more of the following: [batman_tr, batman_ecl, sinusoid_pc, expramp, polynomial]

+use_generate_ld
+'''''''''''''''
+If you want to use the generated limb-darkening coefficients from Stage 4, use exotic-ld.
+Otherwise, use None.
+Important: limb-darkening coefficients are not automatically fixed, change the limb darkening parameters to 'fixed' in the .epf file if they should be fixed instead of fitted!
+The limb-darkening laws available to exotic-ld are linear, quadratic, 3-parameter and 4-parameter non-linear.

 Least-Squares Fitting Parameters
 ''''''''''''''''''''''''''''''''